 - 5.27 The prisoner unemployment rate at Greenough is nominally very low.
 At the start of the inspection there were only two prisoners without a job.
 However, under-employment was widespread and local management acknowledged that many prisoners were undertaking menial and undemanding work.
 For example, there were 106 prisoners employed as unit workers (38% of the total prisoner population).71 Unit work is notorious for requiring very little effort from prisoners, and typically involves no more than mopping or sweeping a specified area of the unit.
 In some cases it would occupy a prisoner for an hour or less each day.
 This cannot sensibly be seen as valuable work experience and does not prepare prisoners for employment in the community. - 5.28 There is a good range of industries and employment opportunities for prisoners at Greenough, but there were simply not enough jobs for the elevated numbers housed at the prison.
 This shortfall was exacerbated by very low staffing levels in the Vocational and Support Officer (VSO) positions that run the industries workshops and other employment areas.
 At the time of the inspection, an alarming 11 out of 28 VSO positions (40%) were vacant.
-As discussed earlier in this report, the VSO group had been heavily affected by the redeployment policy implemented by management in the 12 months prior to the inspection.
-VSOs were frequently redeployed from their usual workplaces to undertake custodial roles.
+As discussed earlier in this report, the VSO group had been heavily affected by the redeployment policy implemented by management in the 12 months prior to the inspection.72 VSOs were frequently redeployed from their usual workplaces to undertake custodial roles.
 For officers who had been employed to supervise prisoner employment and usually had a relevant trade background, this was unsatisfactory and some were uncomfortable with these duties.
-The redeployment of VSOs meant that fewer prisoners could be supervised in the industries area and ultimately meant that more prisoners were
+The redeployment of VSOs meant that fewer prisoners were left in the units with no meaningful activity to keep them occupied.
+By the time of the inspection, the practice of redeploying VSOs had ceased, but the industries area was still recovering from the negative impact.